wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-business-continuity/includes/impact-business-shifts.md

 > [!TIP]
 >
-> Use the hours-per-week drop-down menu at the top of each pane to adjust the desired collaboration and work week sp an hours value comparison points to at least zero, two, or four hours per week.
+> Use the hours-per-week drop-down menu at the top of each pane to adjust the desired collaboration and work week span hours value comparison points to at least zero, two, or four hours per week.
 >

 - If you see team collaboration patterns revert to near-normal levels, employees may still be impacted due to managing work demands with family or community, technology-related blockers, or prioritizing non-collaborative work to make the most of decreased connectivity.